 Can you safely skip your period with birth control?

 Short answer: yes, you can safely skip your period with birth control if you simply keep taking the active pills continuously and discard the placebo pills.
 (Note: the number of placebo pills is different from brand to brand.)

 Estrogen and progestin, the two hormones that are "combined" in combination birth control, pack a powerful punch.
 Women and people who menstruate can use combined hormonal contraceptives (CHCs) to skip their period.
 Skipping your period using a combination hormonal birth control method, such as the pill, ring, or patch as prescribed by your healthcare provider is safe and does not cause any harm or long-term effects.
 However, it's a good idea to talk to your health care provider before making any changes.

 Editor's note: You can use combined birth control pills to skip your period, but not the mini-pill, which only has progestin (also called a progestin-only pill).

-How birth control actually causes "withdrawal" periods
+How does birth control cause "withdrawal" periods?

 When you use combination hormonal birth control, meaning some combination of estrogen or progestin, ovulation doesn't usually occur.

-What is a withdrawal period
+What is a withdrawal period?

-You can skip the withdrawal period
+Can you skip the withdrawal period?

 Withdrawal bleeding could still cause discomfort or inconvenience, however, and some may choose to skip it.
 Whether it's avoiding the physical experience of painful periods, menstrual migraines, or simply avoiding it for an event or vacation.
 Whatever the reason, know there are ways to skip your withdrawal period altogether.